arminsina/arminsina/README.md

 <p align="center">I am a Python developer with a passion and expertise in Machine Learning, Deep Learning, and the Internet of Things (IoT).
 I love sharing knowledge and collaborating with others, and I am always eager to learn new things.

 My Skills:
-Python 🐍
+Python🐍
-Machine Learning 🤖
+Machine Learning🤖
-Deep Learning 🧠
+Deep Learning🧠
-Internet of Things (IoT) 🌐</p>
+Internet of Things (IoT)🌐</p>